5T33Z0/Clover-Crate/RtVariables/README.md

 ### HWTarget
 `HWTarget`is the latest feature added to Clover r5140.
 It enables System Updates for macOS Monterey which use SMBIOSes of Macs with a T2 Chip.
 It writes the variable `BridgeOSHardwareModel` to NVRAM, which is requested by macOS Monterey.

-Basically, it identifies your Hackintosh at Apple servers as MacPro7,1 asking, "Can I have update, bruh?!
-Plzzz give me update, BRUH!" ;).

 #### Valid values for `HWTarget`
 If you use a SMBIOS of one of the Mac models listed below, copy the corresponding value and paste it in the `HWTarget` field of your `config.plist`.